Characterization of Low Light Performance of a CMOS sensor for Ultraviolet Astronomical Applications: Introduction

 In the CMOS architecture studied here, the 5-transistor pixel design (Figure \ref{Fig:PIXEL}) eliminates dead time between exposures.
 Charge transfer to the sense node defines the end of one exposure and the start of the next, allowing charge collection to continue during readout without charge smearing.
 We use Rolling Shutter mode which requires one frame time to clear charge at the start of a sequence of exposures.
-At only $3\,\mathrm{s}$ for a 4K$\times$4K sensor this overhead is much shorter than a typical CCD readout.
 Subsequent readouts between exposures of the same scene do not represent any overhead.
 An important application of this is to extend the dynamic range by combining consecutive short and long exposures, e.g. pairing 3 s and 300 s exposures extends dynamic range by 100 without dead time between exposures due to readout.

 Another advantage of CMOS imagers is the flexibility they afford for subarray readout.
 Since pixels are addressed directly, subarrays can be read at high cadence without disturbing signal integration on the remainder of the sensor.
 This feature further extends the dynamic range to bright targets which would saturate in the normal frame time, and enables high time resolution studies of rapidly varying sources.
 For space applications where guide stars are required, subarray readout can provide rapid centroiding of bright stars without interfering with the use of the rest of the device for deep science exposures.